EuroProofNet/europroofnet.github.io/_pages/WG1/Jan2023/meeting.md

 - Yoan Géran worked on a tool to translate proofs from a Dedukti encoding of the Predicate logic to the tactic language of Coq.
 He used it to translate the [proofs of the first book of Euclid](https://github.com/Karnaj/plth_geocoq_euclid) (from the Geocoq library) to [Coq](https://github.com/Karnaj/dktactgeo).
 The result is more readable than the one obtained previously using the [export from STTFA](https://github.com/Karnaj/sttfa_geocoq_euclid).

-- [Predrag Janičić](http://poincare.matf.bg.ac.rs/~janicic/): coherent logic and [Larus](https://github.com/janicicpredrag/Larus) to Dedukti

-- [Julien Narboux](https://dpt-info.di.unistra.fr/~narboux/) and Predrag Janicic developed with the help of Artur Korniłowicz support for exporting proofs from their coherent logic prover called [Larus](https://github.com/janicicpredrag/Larus) to the proof assistant Mizar.
+- [Julien Narboux](https://dpt-info.di.unistra.fr/~narboux/) and [Predrag Janičić](http://poincare.matf.bg.ac.rs/~janicic/) developed with the help of Artur Korniłowicz support for exporting proofs from their coherent logic prover called [Larus](https://github.com/janicicpredrag/Larus) to the proof assistant Mizar.
 Julien Narboux and Yohan Geran discussed the transformation of proofs into coherent logic form, the generation of tactic based proofs from predicate logic and the integration of the GeoCoq library into Logipedia.

 - [Emilie Grienenberger](http://www.lsv.fr/~grienenberger/): [HOLLightToDk](https://github.com/Deducteam/HOLLightToDk)